lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

 processes” used to generate this website.

-`makefile` and the emacs-lisp scripts are versioned, because they are necessary to bootstrap **`cleopatra`**; but since they are also define in this document, it means **`cleopatra`** can update itself, in some sense.
-This is to be kept in mind when modifying this document to hastly.
+`makefile` and the emacs-lisp scripts are versioned, because they are necessary to bootstrap **`cleopatra`**; but since they are also defined in this document, it means **`cleopatra`** can update itself, in some sense.
+This is to be kept in mind when modifying this document to hastily.

 ## Global Constants and Variables